ros-controls/control.ros.org/doc/getting_started/getting_started.rst

 |ros2_control_architecture|

-The following UML Class Diagram describes the internal implementation of ros2_control framework.
+The following UML Class Diagram describes the internal implementation of the ros2_control framework.

 |uml_class_diagram|